Trust answer

 Next step

-Start with the SaaS path.
+Start with the API path.

-Create a workspace, verify email, log in, and manage your publishable and secret keys.
+Open the API docs, download the LLM integration markdown, then create a workspace to manage your publishable and secret keys.
 Assisted rollout stays available for enterprise or operator-led deployment.